 Living Dictionary Project

-to gather and create words for nourishment.
-The idea was crawling all around me telling me its name.
-I said yes to the Living Dictionary before I could see its shape or face.
 This is an invitation to participate in the Living Dictionary project.
-The words on this website (found under the tab) are a collection of words created by different people (click the word to find out who invented it.
-Click the name of the person to see if they have a linked website).
+The words on this website (found under the tab) are a collection of words created by different people ( hover over the name of the person to see if they have a linked website).

 Dictionary of invented words